kudashevs/webpack-remove-code-blocks/README.md

 After a bundling process this `console.log` code in the comments block will be removed (the comments will be removed too).

-As an example, in place where we need to omit some code in our js files we can add the comments with the following syntax:
+## Advanced usage

+Let's suppose, that we have a more sophisticated case, which includes lots of blocks to be removed.
+That is not a problem.
+The only thing we need to do is to update the webpack configuration with the specific options.

 ```javascript
 /* debug:start */